Photon1c/PecuniaryScriptsLibrary/README.md

 A collection of scripts to speed up the process of batch processing input lists through screeners and visualizer output generators.

-The sequence of steps is as follows:
+The sequence of steps that these script adhere to is as follows:

 -Retrieve a list of stock tickers.
 -Iterate them through screening functions.